Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Introduction

 \section{Introduction}

-Topological defects are produced during a phase symmetry breaking and play an important role in many fields of physics.
-They are presented in different condensed matter systems including superfluids, superconductors and liquid crystals.
-In addition, phase symmetry breaking have also several cosmological consequences and, within the context of grand unified theories, several types of these defects are predicted to be formed in the early universe \cite{Kibble,V-S}.
+Topological defects are produced during phase transitions involving spontaneous symmetry breaking and play an important role in many areas of physics.
+They are present in different condensed matter systems, including superfluids, superconductors, and liquid crystals.
+In addition, symmetry breaking has also several cosmological consequences and, within the framework of grand unified theories, several types of these defects are predicted to have formed in the early universe \cite{Kibble,V-S}.
 They provide an important link between particle physics and cosmology.
-Among these defects cosmic string are of special interest.
-They are candidates to produce interesting physical effects such as gamma ray bursts \cite{Berezinski}, gravitational waves \cite{Damour} and high energy cosmic rays \cite{Bhattacharjee}.
-Recently, cosmic strings have attracted renewed interest partly because a variant of their formation mechanism is proposed in the framework of brane inflation \cite{Sarangi}-\cite{Dvali}.
+Among these defects, cosmic strings are of particular interest.
+They are candidates for producing interesting physical effects such as gamma-ray bursts \cite{Berezinski}, gravitational waves \cite{Damour}, and high-energy cosmic rays \cite{Bhattacharjee}.
+More recently, cosmic strings have attracted renewed interest, partly because a variant of their formation mechanism has been proposed within the framework of brane inflation \cite{Sarangi}-\cite{Dvali}.